somnambulist-tech/domain/docs/aggregate-root.md

 The second field tells Doctrine that the `id` property is also part of the identity.
 In effect the actual identity of our child entity is now <aggregate_id> + <child_id> and is a compound key.

+For database provided identities (surrogate identities), `AbstractSurrogateEntity` and `AbstractSurrogateEntityCollection` can be used as bases instead.
+Note that both of these implementations are intended to be used with integer keys.
+For other types of identity key, use your own logic.

+Additionally: it is strongly discouraged to use an abstract entity type in your domain as it encourages pushing logic down that is context specific.
+Generally it is better to duplicate the logic per context to avoid future issues should a specific contexts usage change.

 ### Firing Domain Events

 See [Domain Events](domain-events.md) for integrating various strategies for dispatching